Gabrielleao1/Gabrielleao1/README.md

 I'm a Front-end developer and lover of JavaScript 🐍

-I am studying at UNIP -> ADS, ends in 2023.
+I am studying at Descomplica -> ADS, ends in 2025.
 I like challends and solving them, learning more every day.

 ### " You're the average of the five people you spend the most time with"